SpaceWarpDev/SpaceWarp.Template/README.md

 in the `Assets/UI` folder, and then go to the top menu and click on `Assets->Build AssetBundles`.
 This will build all asset bundles into the `Assets/AssetBundles` folder.

 Next, copy the built bundle (the default name of the file is `yourproject_ui.bundle`) to the folder `YourMod/plugin_template/assets/bundles`.
 Now the C# project can be built as explained above.

 **Note:** You will need to repeat this process everytime you make changes to the UI files in Unity.

+### GitHub Actions

+The template includes GitHub Actions workflow files.
+They are located in the `.github/workflows` folder, and include the following:

+- **verify.yml** - Checks whether your swinfo.json file is valid and whether the `version_check` property
+  leads to a valid online swinfo.json file.

+  This workflow is triggered on every push to the **main** branch.
+- **build.yml** - Builds your mod and uploads artifacts with the results.
+This includes the built mod zip file, and the built NuGet package if you are using the **Library mod project** template.

+  This workflow is triggered on every push to the **every** branch.
+- **release.yml** - Builds your mod in the Release configuration and uploads the resulting zip file to the release that triggered the workflow.
+That means that you only need to create an "empty" release on GitHub, and the workflow will automatically build your mod and upload the zip as part of the release.

+  This workflow is triggered whenever you create and publish a **new release**.

+If you do not want to use any of these workflows, you can simply delete the corresponding files.

 ### swinfo.json